seanox/virtual-environment/inventory/README.md

 The program analyzes changes in the file system of the system disk and the Windows registry through comparative status snapshots.
-It creates hash-based scan files that either contain full paths or aggregated hash values—depending on the user-defined scan depth.
+It creates hash-based scan files that either contain full paths or aggregated hash values -- depending on the user-defined scan depth.

 Up to the specified scan depth, paths are fully recorded in the scan files.
 For deeper structures beyond this depth, a hash value is calculated that represents